alexdlaird/pyngrok/docs/index.rst

     :code:`uri` variable, which contains the relative path used to manipulate that resource against the client API.
     This package also gives us access to :code:`ngrok` from the command line, `as shown below <#command-line-usage>`__.

-Log Events
+Event Logs
 ----------

 When :code:`ngrok` emits logs, :code:`pyngrok` can surface them to a callback function.
-To register this callback, use `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_ and pass the desired function as :code:`log_event_callback`.
+To register this callback, use `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_ and pass the function as :code:`log_event_callback`.
 Each time a log is processed, this function will be called, passing a `NgrokLog <api.html#pyngrok.process.NgrokLog>`_ as its only parameter.